chef/chef-web-docs/chef_master/source/ctl_supermarket.rst

 qm-flip-public
 -----------------------------------------------------

-The ``qm-flip-public`` command is make a single named quality metric visible to all users.
+The ``qm-flip-public`` command is used to make a single named quality metric visible to all users.

 This subcommand has the following syntax: